ethanschafstall/Group_Manager/README.md

 1. **Enter Names:**
    - Type names into the input box.
-   - Press the **Enter** key after typing each name.
+   - Click on the submit button, or press the **Enter** key after typing each name.

 2. **Viewing the List:**
    - The list of entered names appears below the input box.

 3. **Remove Names:**
-   - To remove a name, click on the corresponding button in the list.
+   - To remove a name, click on the corresponding name.

 ## Creating Teams